Jovan Jovanović Zmaj

-Jovan Jovanović Zmaj (Јован Јовановић Змаj, pronounced [jɔ̌v̞an jɔv̞ǎːnɔv̞it͡ɕ zmâj]; 24 November 1833 – 1 June 1904) was a Serbian poet.
+Jovan Jovanović Zmaj (Јован Јовановић Змаj, pronounced [jɔ̌v̞an jɔv̞ǎːnɔv̞it͡ɕ zmâj]; 24 November 1833 – 1 June 1904) was a Serbian poet, translator and physician.

 Jovanović worked as a physician; he wrote in many poetry genres, including love, lyric, patriotic, political, and youth, but he remains best known for his children's poetry.
 His nursery rhymes have entered the Serbian national consciousness and people sing them to their children without knowing who wrote them.
 Jovanović also translated the works of some of the great poets, such as Russians Lermontov and Pushkin, Germans Goethe and Heine, and the American Longfellow.

 Jovanović's nickname Zmaj or Змај (dragon) derives from the 3 May 1848 assembly.

 Biography

-Zmaj was born in Novi Sad, which was then part of Batsch-Bodrog County (Kingdom of Hungary, Austrian Empire; today in Serbia), on 24 November 1833.
+Zmaj was born in Újvidék, which was then part of Bács-Bodrog County (Kingdom of Hungary, Austrian Empire; today Novi Sad in Serbia), on 24 November 1833.
 His family was old and noble, and had roots in modern-day North Macedonia.
 His father came from a family of Aromanian descent, which is something that neither Zmaj nor other people from his epoch discussed, probably meaning that his family was fully assimilated.
+His mother, Marija, hailed from a distinguished Serb family, descended from the town of Srbobran, and was the daughter of Pavle Gavanski.
 The Jovanovićs lived in Vojvodina as of the 18th century.
 Zmaj's father Pavle served as the mayor of Novi Sad after the Hungarian Revolution of 1848 and his three brothers were soldiers, government officials and Serbian patriots.
 In his early childhood he showed a desire to learn by heart the Serbian national songs that were recited to him.
 As a child he began to compose poems.
 He finished elementary school in the town, and attended secondary school in Halas and Preßburg (today Bratislava), later studying law in Ofenpesth (Budapest), Prague and Vienna.
 This was his father's wish but his own inclinations prompted him to take up the study of medicine.
 Zmaj then returned to his native city, where he accepted prominent official position.
 A year later, his poetic instincts caused him to leave his job to devote himself entirely to literary work.
 In 1870, Zmaj returned to Novi Sad to work as a doctor, motivated by the tuberculosis from which his wife and children were suffering.

 His literary career began in 1849 and in 1852 his first poem was printed in a journal called Srbski Letopis (Serbian Annual Review); he contributed to this and to other journals, notably Neven and Sedmica.
 From that period until 1870, besides his original poems, he made many translations of works by Sándor Petőfi and János Arany to Serbian from Hungarian, from Russian the works of Lermontov, as well as some German and Austrian poets.
 In 1861 he edited the comic journal Komarac (The Mosquito), with Đorđe Rajković.
 That same year he started the literary journal Javor and contributed many poems to these journals.